john-yohan-park/Chatbot/README.md

 ## Omitted Files ##
 1. `.env` file with my Mongo DB URI and Google Cloud Project ID
-2. My Google Cloud Service Account Access JSON file.
+2. Google Cloud Service Account Access JSON file.

 ## How to Get These Files ##
 You can obtain your MongoDB URI by signing up for a free MongoDB account at https://www.mongodb.com/cloud/atlas